-To CHICAGO TITLE INSURANCE COMPANY 1.
-The undersigned hereby certifies that the examination of title to the premises describ in the Commitment to Insure has been continued from the date of preliminary examin tion to, 19, at o'clockM., which date shall be deemed be the date of this certificate, and that the fee simple marketable title thereto is no vested in
+The undersigned hereby certifies that the examination of title to the premises described in the Commitment to Insure has been continued from the date of preliminary examination to be the date of this certificate, and that the fee simple marketable title thereto is now vested in

-under and by virtue of a dated, 19 made by
+under and by virtue of a dated

 and filed for record on

 IF MORE THAN ONE DEED ATTACH RIDER

 C ONSIDERATION \$ (IF OWNER'S POLICY REQUIRED)

-2. Further that the instrument evidencing the lien, title to secure which is to be insured, is a dated 19, executed by to (trustees)
+2. Further that the instrument evidencing the lien, title to secure which is to be insured, is a dated, 19, executed by

+to (trustees)

 securing (beneficiaries to be insured)

 and/or

-and/or

 3. Except as hereunder noted the title here and previously reported has been properly closed, full consideration has been paid, items under Schedule B have been properly disposed of; nothing has been filed of record or come to the attention of the undersigned which would adversely affect the marketability of title; and no prior lien has been subordinated to the lien of the need of trust (mortgage) at No. 2 next above except: (Note: If any item set forth under Item 1, Schedule B has been satisfied but not yet released of record, so indicate, and furnish notification when release has been placed of record.)

-4. Taxes (including town) paid through, 19,
+1. Taxes (including town) paid through, 19,

 5. Special assessments outstanding, in any

-THEREFORE: IT IS THE OPINION OF THE UNDERSIGNED that, subject only to cceptions and references shown and in the Commitment to Insure, the title hereby certified insurable as fee simple and marketable.
+THEREFORE: IT IS THE OPINION OF THE UNDERSIGNED that, subject only to exceptions and references shown and in the Commitment to Insure, the title hereby certified is insurable as fee simple and marketable.

-••• Special Counsel
+•• Special Counsel